dbzynk/microblog-ref-app/README.md

 * If you don't have a project and app, check <a href="https://developer.huawei.com/consumer/en/doc/distribution/app/agc-create_app" target="_blank">this document</a> to learn how to create.
 * Go to <b>My Projects</b> and select your project that you were created.
 And click <b>Project Settings</b> then go to <b>Manage APIs</b> page to nable necessary SDKs.
 * For this project you need to set enable Auth Service, Push Kit and HUAWEI Analytics.
 * Now your app can use the enabled services APIs but also, you need to enable following services for your project as well:

   -- Auth Service

   -- CloudDB

   -- Cloud Functions

   -- Push

   -- Analytics

-* For CloudDB Object Types, you can have a look at the following path HiPlace/Utils/CloudDbHelpers/ObjectTypes
+* For CloudDB Object Types, you can have a look at the following path: HiPlace/Utils/CloudDbHelpers/ObjectTypes
 * Then return to <b>Project Settings</b> page and download <b>agconnect-services.plist</b> file.
 * Move the configuration file into your project, below Info.plist file.